Last Updated on January 14, 2022 by Grow with Bovees

 Why Not Put Bread into Your Compost Bin?

 The main reason against using bread as compost material is its potential to attract pests, rodents, and insects to the compost area.
 However, there are ways by which you can prevent these pests from attacking your compost heap.
 With a bit of preparation and consideration, composting bread need not have to cause you so much anxiety.

 Using a compost bin with a lid can prevent pests from getting into your compost pile.
 And, even if the bin is kept open, just ensure that the pieces of bread and other small pieces of leftover menu items are covered well.
 This will help to prevent the pest problem.

 Storing Bread and Other Compostable Food Scraps

 Every time you have leftover bread and don’t want to run over to throw them into the compost pile, then you can simply break the bread into smaller pieces and store them until you make a trip to the compost pile.
 Breaking the bread into smaller pieces will also help to hasten the decomposition process once you put the bread into the compost bin.

 You can store the bread piece in the refrigerator or you can store all the kitchen waste meant for composting in a pail or caddy until you take it all to the compost pile.
 However, you must take care of the odors, which can potentially become rather unpleasant.
 Look for a bin or caddy that can be washed easily and has charcoal filters to prevent unpleasant odors.

-Or, you can place a bucket or bin outside your kitchen to collect unwanted items.
+Or, you can place a countertop compost crock or bin in your kitchen to collect unwanted items.
 To prevent flies and odors, you can place a 2nd bucket filled with sawdust or finished compost and sprinkle some onto the waste to keep it covered.